TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _makeinstance:
     -   *makeInstance*

-        makeInstance is a method in the TYPO3 PHP API, used for creating instances of classes and objects.
+        `GeneralUtility::makeInstance()` is a method in the TYPO3 PHP API, used for creating instances of classes and objects.
 It can utilize "Dependency Injection" for service classes.